Skip to main content

 Behçet's disease can affect different systems of the body.
 These include:

-Eye symptoms are very common in people with Behçet's disease.
+• Eyes.
+Eye symptoms are very common in people with Behçet's disease, the symptoms are usually caused by eye inflammation.
 The most common eye condition is uveitis which is inflammation of the middle layer of your eye.
 Either the front or back of your eye can be affected by uveitis.
 Less commonly, other parts of your eyes can be affected.
 This can lead to clouding of the lens in your eye (a cataract) or raised pressure in your eye (glaucoma) developing.

-Behçet's disease can cause inflammation of different blood vessels in your body.
+• Blood vessels.
+Behçet's disease can cause inflammation of the arteries and veins in your body.
 Inflammation of the veins in your legs can lead to a condition called thrombophlebitis.
+The inflammation in your veins can also cause a blood clot, such as a deep vein thrombosis (DVT).
 Inflammation of the lining of your arteries can lead to a swelling occurring in your arteries, called an aneurysm.

-Other systems in your body can sometimes also be affected.
-This can lead to memory problems and can also affect your balance and speech in some cases.
-The gut (gastrointestinal tract) can be affected in some people, causing ulcers in the lining of the bowel.
+• Gastrointestinal system The gut (gastrointestinal tract) can be affected in some people, causing ulcers in the lining of the bowel.
 This can lead to symptoms of cramping abdominal pain and diarrhoea.
-Some people may even experience more severe symptoms, including bleeding from the back passage (rectum).
+You may also experience more severe symptoms, including bleeding from the back passage (rectum).

 Continue reading below